Perturbation Theory and the Quantum Rabi-model

 \section{The Braak conjecture}

-{\thesection.\arabic{equation}} In \cite{B}, Braak conjectured that, within an interval $I_N:=[N,N+1),$ $N\in\mathbb{Z}_+$, there may be lying either $0,$ or $1$ or at most $2$ shifted eigenvalues $\lambda+g^2=\lambda+\alpha^2/2$, $\lambda\in\mathrm{Spec}(Q_{\mathrm{Rabi}})$, of the Rabi system.
-Moreover, if in $I_N$ there are two roots of the function $G_+$ (resp. $G_-$; see \cite{B}) then the intervals $I_{N-1}$ or $I_{N+1}$ may contain zero or at most $1$ root of $G_+$ (analogously for $G_-$).
-Otherwise said (see \cite{Ru}), Braak's $G$-conjecture states that \textit{for a given parity (given by $N$ being even or odd; the system preserves parity so that the even part and the odd part of $L^2$ are invariant and orthogonal) the interval $I_N$ contains at most two shifted eigenvalues, two intervals containing no shifted eigenvalues are not adjacent, and two intervals containing two shifted eigenvalues are also not adjacent.} The latter conjecture has been proved by Rudnik in \cite{Ru} "for almost all $N$s".
+{\thesection.\arabic{equation}} In \cite{B}, Braak conjectured that, within an interval $[N,N+1),$ $N\in\mathbb{Z}_+$, there may be lying either $0,$ or $1$ or at most $2$ shifted eigenvalues $\lambda+g^2=\lambda+\alpha^2/2$, $\lambda\in\mathrm{Spec}(Q_{\mathrm{Rabi}})$, of the Rabi system.
+Moreover, if in $[N,N+1)$ there are two roots of the function $G_+$ (resp. $G_-$; see \cite{B}) then the intervals $[N-1,N)$ or $[N+1,N+2)$ may contain zero or at most $1$ root of $G_+$ (analogously for $G_-$).
+Otherwise said (see \cite{Ru}), Braak's $G$-conjecture states the following: \textit{For each parity $N$ determined by the parity operator $\Pi$, the interval $[N,N+1)$ contains at most two shifted eigenvalues, two intervals containing no shifted eigenvalues are not adjacent, and two intervals containing two shifted eigenvalues are also not adjacent.}